TALK TO SALES

 How can employers better support these efforts?

-As an employer, you’ll need to understand the needs and wants of your employees to determine the best way to improve their work-life balance.
-Your workers are unique, meaning they’ll have different priorities that may not fit into their specific generation’s way of life.
+First, you’ll need to understand your employees' needs and wants to determine the best way to improve their work-life balance.
+Your workers are unique, meaning they’ll have different priorities that may not fit into their specific generation’s typical way of life.

-However, we’ve compiled a few tips for supporting your entire team.
+We’ve compiled a few tips for supporting your entire team to provide you with a starting point.

-Limiting the hours an employee is expected to work and providing ample breaks is one way to avoid burnout and allow your employees to take a break and focus on their personal lives and family relationships.
+Limiting the hours you expect an employee to work and providing ample breaks is one way to avoid burnout.
+You can also allow your employees to take a break and focus on their personal lives and family relationships.

 Offer paid time off

 One of the best ways to support your employees is to offer PTO.
-Unlike traditional vacation and sick time, workers can use their PTO for any reason, including mental health days.
-This gives employees a chance to take a vacation, get things done at home, and spend time with family.
+Unlike traditional vacation time and sick leave, workers can use their PTO for any reason, including mental health days.
+This allows employees to take a break, get things done at home, and have family time.

-Another way to promote a better work-life balance is through remote work and flexible schedules.
+Another way to promote a better work-life balance is through remote work and flexible hours, like a 9/80 work schedule.
 While working from home can blend work and personal life, sometimes resulting in work-family conflict, it can also benefit you and your employees.

-Your workers don’t need to commute to work in a remote work environment.
-This saves them time, and money, allowing them to spend more time on the things they love the most.
-It might also allow your employees to sleep in compared to getting up for rush hour, helping to improve their overall health and wellbeing.
+In a remote environment, your workers don’t need to commute.
+This saves them time and money, allowing them to spend more time on the things they love the most.
+It might also allow your employees to sleep in compared to getting up for a rush-hour commute, helping to improve their overall health and well-being.

-Remote work and flex schedules also allow working parents to be home with their kids, saving them money and stress on childcare.
+Remote work and flex time also allow working parents to be home with their kids, saving them money and daily stress on childcare.

-Flex schedules also allow your workers to work whenever is best for them.
-This could be after their kids head off to school or between appointments throughout the day, contributing to a greater work-life balance.
+Lastly, flexible work arrangements allow your workers to work whenever is best for them.
+This could be after their kids head off to school or between appointments throughout the day, contributing to a solid work-life balance.

 Lead by example